 Know thyself... and thy prospects

 A strong credibility statement isn't just a matter of careful, concise wording.
 It needs to leave an immediate imprint.
 You can hook someone with a shot, relevant story that piques their interest and gets them thinking of similar achievements.

 This is where that account rep lost the support of the COO.
 Rather than tout (at length) the lead gen successes created in the environmental space, he should have focused on how those successes make his company uniquely qualified to help this startup achieve similar feats in the energy space.
 The credibility impact is the opportunity to create a customized solution, such as building an energy community from his company's list of current and engaged environmental subscribers, but this was never explored.

 Instead, he lost a potential customer and took a hit to his professional reputation.
 As the saying goes, you don't get a second chance to make a first impression.

 Sell with Value!

 Relevant topic?
-Sign up for our next webinar, Thursday, February 21 at 10 AM PST: Prospect More Effectively with a Credibility Introduction.
+Listen to the recorded session of our webinar delivered on Thursday, February 21 at 10 AM PST: Prospect More Effectively with a Credibility Introduction.